samisalkosuo/pureapp/README.md

 # pureapp
-Script related to IBM PureApplication.
+Some scripts related to IBM PureApplication.